Vignesh-Lakshmanasamy-mdx/CW2_ML_PDE4433/README.md

 ### Executing the Notebook Cells
 For both Custom CNN and MobileNetv2 models the notebook format is exactly the same, except the model script-
 - To run the machine learning and Evaluation
-    - Follow the order of the notebook
+    - Follow the order of the notebook and Run the script in each step
         - Step 1 : Importing the required libraries
         - Step 2 : Routing the path of the dataset
         - Step 3 : Loading the dataset and preprocessing